 Entity integrity: It specifies that there should be no duplicate rows in a table.

 Domain integrity: It enforces valid entries for a given column by restricting the type, the format, or the range of values.

-Referential integrity: It specifies that rows cannot be deleted, which are used by other records.
+Referential integrity specifies that rows cannot be deleted, which are used by other records.

-User-defined integrity: It enforces some specific business rules that are defined by users.
-These rules are different from entity, domain or referential integrity.
+User-defined integrity: It enforces some specific business rules defined by users.
+These rules are different from the entity, domain, or referential integrity.